zpolygon95/r6randomizer/README.md

 # R6 Randomizer #

+Warning: This is super broken and not yet ready for use

 Among [the tweaks and improvements in Y6S4][1] of Tom Clancy's Rainbow 6 Siege, the chaos of AFK randomization was removed: